 Day 6 - Dubrovnik

-oysters.
-Meet a village fisherman and sample one of these tasty
+for its oysters.
+Meet a village fisherman and sample one of

-delights paired with a local wine for a true taste of Croatia.
+these tasty delights paired with a local wine for a true taste

-Complete a superb lunch at a nearby seafood restaurant
+of Croatia.
+Complete a superb lunch at a nearby seafood

-before continuing on to Dubrovnik.
-During the Middle Ages,
+restaurant before continuing on to Dubrovnik.
+During the

-Dubrovnik was a center of maritime trade, and its wealth and
+Middle Ages, Dubrovnik was a center of maritime trade, its

-skill in diplomacy enabled it to become the only Adriatic city-state
+wealth and skill in diplomacy enabling it to become the only

-to rival Venice.
-Centuries later, the city emerged from
+Adriatic city-state to rival Venice.
+Centuries later, the city

-the chaos of the Balkan conflicts of the 1990s with refurbished
+emerged from the chaos of the Balkan conflicts of the 1990s

 Day 7 - Kotor, Montenegro